Quadriffis/immortal-millionaire/7 - supplements.md

 > Don't get me wrong: no supplement is inheretly good or bad

 Blindly taking highly concentrated supplements is a terrible idea though.
 Test yourself first.

+## Interesting supplements

+There are a number of supplements that have the potential to support a good quality of life, or to extend lifespan potentially.
+Many of these are quite exterimental and have only proven to work in theory or on animal models.

+### Lithium Ororate

+Lithium is associated in high dosages with the treatment of psycheatric disorders.
+It is however in low dosages an essential mineral for optimal health.
+It occurs naturally in low dosages (up to 0.170 mg/L in tap water)[^lithium].
+The argument has been made that we could all benefit from a low dosage of lithium on a daily basis.[^lithium]

+While large theraputic dosages are classified as medicine (and rightfully so) the smaller dosed supplements are available for purchase from many supplement vendors.
+The dosages are greatly smaller than those in the medicinal form.

+[^lithium]: New York Times: [Should we all take a bit of lithium?](https://www.nytimes.com/2014/09/14/opinion/sunday/should-we-all-take-a-bit-of-lithium.html)